Hi everybody! This is The Daily Bone and I'm your diligent doggie reporter Chester L. W. Spaniel.

 Now I'd like to introduce a new friend!
 His name is Charlie and he lives in Australia!
 Wow!
 Here's the link to his blog.
 I'm hoping he'll let me know what a crikey is.
 Sounds like it could be a wonderful type of squeaky toy!
 You know how I love to learn new words.
 Anyway, he has lots of fun and posts some beautiful pictures.

-Oh, and Charlie, to answer your question, these are grackles (link below.)
+Oh, and Charlie, to answer your question, these are grackles (video below.)
 Pretty annoying, huh?
 Fortunately once they're finished nesting they usually aren't as noisy.

 |(This is what they do to your car if you park near their nest. )|